mma1377/network_chat_app/README.md

 #### TCP Server (TCPServer.java)
 - Listens for TCP connections on a specified port (default: 8439).
-- Accepts multiple client connections and broadcasts messages.
+- Accepts multiple client connections and echoes messages to all clients.

 #### TCP Client (TCPClient.java)
 - Connects to the TCP server on a specified host and port (default: localhost:8439).
-- Allows user input through the console.

-### Graphical Interface

-#### GUI (HelloApplication.java)
-- Provides a graphical user interface for the TCP client.
-- Displays chat messages in a scrollable window.
-- Allows users to input messages and send them to the server.
+- Allows user input through the console and sends it to the server.
+It can be used as a single thread-blocking mode (used in the terminal by default) or multi-thread to send and receive data asynchronously (used in graphical mode).

 ## How to Compile

 To compile the project, ensure you have Java installed and execute the following commands:

 ### Compile UDP classes
 ```bash